Skip to main content

 Agent Skills

 Agent Skills are lightweight, focused knowledge modules that an agent can activate on demand when working in a specific domain.
 Unlike guidelines (which are always preloaded), skills are loaded only when relevant — keeping context lean and code quality high.
 When you run boost:install and select Skills as a feature, Boost automatically installs the appropriate skills based on the packages detected in composer.json.
 For example, if your project includes livewire/livewire, the livewire-development skill is installed automatically.
+Skills included with Boost, such as infer-conventions, are installed regardless of which packages you have.

 Available skills